mikkoi/env-dot/README.md

     If your `.env` file is located in another path, not the current working directory,
     you can use the environment variable
-    **DOTENV_FILEPATHS> to tell where your dotenv file is located.
+    **ENVDOT_FILEPATHS> to tell where your dotenv file is located.
     You can specify several file paths; just separate them by B<:>.
-Dot::Env will load all the files in the order you specify them.
+Env::Dot will load all the files in the order you specify them, starting from the last, i.e. in reversed order.
+    This is the same ordering as used in B<PATH> variable: the first overrules the following ones, that is, when reading from the last path to the first path, if same variable is present in more than one file, the later one replaces the one already read.

 * Support different types of .env files
     Unix Shell `source` command compatible dotenv files use double or single quotation marks